Illinois Youth Center to be built at former Lincoln Development Center

-LINCOLN – The former Lincoln Development Center will finally have a purpose.
+LINCOLN — The former Lincoln Developmental Center will house a state center for incarcerated youth, it was announced Tuesday.

+The new Illinois Youth Center is part of an effort to have incarcerated juveniles in smaller dorm-like facilities based on community, rehabilitation and restorative justice, rather than only detention.

+The plans fit in with the Pritzker administration’s 21st Century Illinois Transformation Model announced in July to improve the juvenile justice program and “to keep youth in custody closer to home for more family engagement and seamless reintegration back into their communities,” among other areas.

-The Illinois Department of Juvenile Justice is moving forward with its new community-based, rehabilitative, and restorative model by bringing a new Illinois Youth Center to Lincoln.
-The new site is slated for the former Lincoln Development Center.
+I'm glad to see our Department of Juvenile Justice moving forward with its new community-based, rehabilitative, and restorative model by bringing a new Illinois Youth Center to Lincoln, Illinois.
+Learn more here: https://t.co/RJvNcikpKb— Governor JB Pritzker (@GovPritzker) February 2, 2021

-Gov. George Ryan closed LDC in 2002 amidst reports of abuse, neglect and “preventable” deaths.
-It had been decades since advocates had called for more inclusionary facilities for those with developmental disabilities, and the population at LDC and similar state facilities had dropped precipitously.
+The first phase of the plan was engaging stakeholders and identifying and initiating capital projects, such as the Lincoln site

+A spokesperson for the state Illinois Department of Juvenile Justice said the project is expected to take about two years to complete.

-The future IYC Lincoln will feature dormitory housing style units for up to 30 youth, programming and administrative areas, as well as, newly constructed educational, recreational, and dietary spaces.
+The Lincoln center will feature dormitory housing style units for up to 30 young people, programming and administrative areas, as well as newly constructed educational, recreational and dietary spaces.

+The justice department said about 40% of those in facilities are from Central Illinois, but there’s no secure center here, so young people have to be taken away far from families and their communities.
+The department has about 200 young people spread across facilities in Warrenville, St. Charles, the Metro East, Harrisburg and Chicago.

+Tracy Welch, acting mayor of Lincoln, in a statement released Tuesday, said the city’s “geographic location makes it the perfect place for this facility.”

 Nearly 50 iconic symbols